BasLaa/PLSemantics/README.md

 *Secinfflow.hs* is a showcase of **security analysis**.\
 *Constprop.hs* is a showcase of **constant propagation analysis**.

-This was mostly done as an exercise to practice with PL semantics and Haskell.
+This was done outside regular courses as an exercise to practice with PL semantics and Haskell.

 <sup>1</sup> Hanne Riis Nielson and Flemming Nielson.
 2007.
 Semantics with applications: an appetizer.
 John Wiley & Sons, Inc., USA.